nextflow-io/nextflow/docs/process.rst

 Processes
 *********

-In Nextflow a `process` is the basic processing `primitive` to execute a user script.
+In Nextflow, a **process** is the basic processing primitive to execute a user script.

-The process definition starts with the keyword ``process``, followed by process name and finally the process `body` delimited by curly brackets.
+The process definition starts with the keyword ``process``, followed by process name and finally the process body delimited by curly brackets.
 The process body must contain a string which represents the command or, more generally, a script that is executed by it.
 A basic process looks like the following example::